HazyResearch/deepdive/doc/doc/basics/sampler.md

         output probablities for evidence variables.
 Default is off, i.e., output only contains probabilities for non-evidence variables.

+    --learn_non_evidence
+        sample non-evidence variables during learning.
+Default if off.
+This option should be turned on if there exists a factor connecting evidence and non-evidence variables.

 You can see a detailed list by running `util/sampler-dw-mac gibbs --help` or `util/sampler-dw-linux gibbs --help`.